-7 https://www.inspiresupporthub.org/HSE-EAPandME
+9 https://sdgs.un.org/goals

-17 To inform the workforce planning process, higher education institutions should monitor and report student attrition rates from undergraduate nursing and midwifery programmes.
-18 Higher education institutions, the Department of Health, the HSE and the NMBI, through a high-level working group, to review the undergraduate nursing and midwifery curricula in the context of Sláintecare, the introduction of the enhanced practice contract, and the future health needs of the population.
-This group should also align any revisions to the curricula to national health priorities as well as global issues (UN Sustainable Development Goals) 8 .
-This review should consider: • Leadership • Working within and across primary, community, and acute care settings. • Working effectively in interprofessional teams. • eHealth and technology-enhanced communication. • Social determinants of health. • Advanced physical and psychological assessment and interventions.
-19 The NMBI, higher education institutions, the HSE (including Community Health Organisations) to expand the locations for undergraduate nursing and midwifery student clinical placements, particularly in community and primary care settings.
-In addition, to reflect the implementation of Sláintecare in the provision of integrated care, the time allocated to community placements for nursing and midwifery students should be increased.
-20 The Nursing and Midwifery Board of Ireland to review the Standards and Requirements for undergraduate and postgraduate level education programmes every five years to ensure that requirements are aligned with both national and global health priorities.
+Number Recommendation 20 The Nursing and Midwifery Board of Ireland to review the Standards and Requirements for undergraduate and postgraduate level education programmes every five years to ensure that requirements are aligned with both national and global health priorities.
 21 The NMBI to develop a plan for the undergraduate curriculum of psychiatric and intellectual disability nursing to meet European Union standards.
 22 Higher education institutions, in partnership with the Nursing and Midwifery Board of Ireland and the HSE, to develop and implement a variety of relevant and contemporary postgraduate education programmes in community nursing and general practice nursing.
-23 Higher education institutions, in partnership with the ONMSD, to develop and offer Continuing Professional Development Programmes in line with service need for registered nurses and midwives with the initial focus to facilitate the development of: Advanced leadership, supervision, and delegation capabilities.
-Digital health and communication.
-Data analytics and decision making.
-24 The HSE, in partnership with the higher education institutions and the Health Research Board, to develop a nationally agreed clinical academic career framework 9 for nurses and midwives.
-25 The HSE, in partnership with higher education institutions, to further develop joint nursing and midwifery clinical-academic appointments across acute and community settings.
-26 The Nursing and Midwifery Board of Ireland and higher education institutions to review the options for conversion programmes for registered nurses and midwives to enable them to move between the disciplines 10 and further intra-professional mobility.
-27 The HSE to commission an independent evaluation of support in clinical practice (acute and community), including the role of nursing and midwifery staff, clinical placement coordinators and link lecturers and mentorship to determine a new model to support undergraduate nursing and midwifery students and newly qualified staff.
-28 To inform continued strategic implementation and development of advanced nursing and midwifery practice, a further evaluation of the impact of advanced practice across the system should be commissioned by the Department of Health and HSE within two years (4 years post-implementation of the Policy on the Development of Graduate to Advanced Nursing and Midwifery Practice 11).
-29 The HSE, through the Community Health Organisations, to increase the number of Professional Development Coordinators for Practice Nursing (PDCPNs) to facilitate the strategic development and standardisation of the care delivered by general practice nurses.
-30 The Department of Health to review the current funding structure in respect of continued professional development of nurses and midwives to ensure that it is effectively aligned with the strategic objectives of Sláintecare.
-31 The Nursing and Midwifery Board of Ireland to advance the development, establishment and operation of one or more schemes for the purposes of monitoring the maintenance of professional competence by registered nurses and registered midwives as outlined in the Nurses and Midwives Act of 2011.
-Digital Health 32 The HSE to establish and resource a Working Group to support the National Clinical Information Officer (Nursing and Midwifery), in implementing the Digital Roadmap for Nursing and Midwifery - 2019 to 2024 (OMNSD 2019)12.
-This group would be responsible for prioritising the following: a) Implementing national data standards for nursing and midwifery that enable interoperability. b) Supporting and standardising nursing and midwifery digital leadership roles to include establishing new digital leadership roles, where appropriate. c) Ensuring person-centred engagement to facilitate input and co-design from service users. d) Advocating that the required digital and technological infrastructure to support nursing and midwifery practice is available.
-33 The HSE/ONMSD to engage with the Department of Health on the need for the development and implementation of a national policy to provide a unique Health Service Provider Identification (HSPI) to all healthcare staff.
-34 OMNSD and the National Clinical Information Officer (Nursing and Midwifery) to: continue to develop a national minimum dataset of nursing and midwifery core documentation establish a preferred national approach to the use of standardised terminologies for nursing and midwifery
+23 ONMSD, with the Higher education institutions, to develop and offer Continuing Professional Development programmes in line with service need for registered nurses and midwives with the initial focus to facilitate the development of: • Advanced leadership, supervision, and delegation capabilities. • Digital health and communication. • Data analytics and decision making.
+24 The HSE, in partnership with the higher education institutions and the Health Research Board, to develop a nationally agreed clinical academic career framework 10 for nurses and midwives.
+25 ONMSD, with the Higher education institutions, to further develop joint nursing and midwifery clinical-academic appointments across acute and community settings.
+26 The Nursing and Midwifery Board of Ireland and higher education institutions to review the options for conversion programmes for registered nurses and midwives to enable them to move between the disciplines 11 and further intra-professional mobility.
+27 ONMSD, with the support of the NMBI, to commission an evaluation of the support in clinical practice (acute and community), including the role of nursing and midwifery staff, clinical placement coordinators and link lecturers and mentorship to determine a new model to support undergraduate nursing and midwifery students and newly qualified staff.
+28 To inform continued strategic implementation and development of advanced nursing and midwifery practice, a further evaluation of the impact of advanced practice across the system should be commissioned by the Department of Health and HSE within two years (4 years post-implementation of the Policy on the Development of Graduate to Advanced Nursing and Midwifery Practice 12).

-$^{^8}$ https://sdgs.un.org/goals 9 A formal clinical academic career framework allows nurses and midwives to continue in a clinical role while at the same time undertaking research to improve patient outcomes.
+10 A formal clinical academic career framework allows nurses and midwives to continue in a clinical role while at the same time undertaking research to improve patient outcomes.

-10 General, Learning Disability, Psychiatric Nursing and Midwifery.
+11 General, Learning Disability, Psychiatric Nursing and Midwifery.